srinjoydutta03/OpenAImer-Track-2/README.md

 2. **Latency** (30%): Average inference time on our evaluation hardware
 3. **Accuracy** (40%): Top-1 accuracy on the validation dataset

+Dataset will be resized to (224, 224) size only during evaluation.
+No other data augmentation has been applied, ensure your model supports it

 The final score is calculated as:
 ```
 Final Score = (Size_Score × 0.3) + (Latency_Score × 0.3) + (Accuracy_Score × 0.4)